rerrorctf/ret/README.md

 Other options are available and you may do whatever works best for you.

+### Installing Dependencies (Optional)

+some commands make opportunistic use of other tools and some won't work without them

+consider installing the following to get access to the full functionality of ret

+#### strings

+a basic system util that may not be installed by default that is used by ret to search for flags

+#### grep

+a basic system util that may not be installed by default that is used by ret to search for flags

+#### yara

+yara is used by the crypto and add commands to search for cryptographic constants

+#### gcloud cli

+the google cloud cli is used by the `vps` command to create and manage compute resources

+you can install it from here https://cloud.google.com/sdk/docs/install#deb

+#### docker

+used by the `docker`, `libc`, `sage` and `angr` commands

+you can install it from here https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository

+#### pin

+used by the output of the `inscount` command

+you can install it from here https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-binary-instrumentation-tool-downloads.html

+#### pwntools

+used by the output of the `pwn` command

+you can install it from here https://docs.pwntools.com/en/stable/install.html

 ### Compiling (Optional)

 First install `go` https://go.dev/dl/ by following the install instructions.